La Salle College High School: Curriculum

 The credits must satisfy the minimums in religion (4), English (4), mathematics (3), science (3), history & political science (3), world languages (3), physical education & health (1), innovation & design (1), and fine arts (.5).
 There are a variety of elective courses offered in core subjects as well as social science, innovation & design, visual art, and music.
 Students must have a minimum of 28 credits to graduate and are required to carry seven each year.

 Extracurricular activities

-Arts
+Fine Arts

-La Salle's band program consists of several bands, including the pep band, pit orchestra, jazz band, and the competition band, which features 20 musicians who compete at local and regional competitions each year.
+La Salle's band program includes a variety of ensembles, such as the pep band, pit orchestra, concert band, and Freshman, Advanced, and Honors Advanced bands.
+The program also lists three competition bands, namely the Lab Band, the Lab 2 Band, and the Competition Band, each of which features approximately 20-25 musicians who compete in local and regional competitions each year.
 The choral program consists of a general chorus and a select ensemble called The Belcrofters.
 Both the band and choral programs perform two individual annual concerts in the fall and spring.
 Band and Chorus are scheduled classes, and private instruction is available for voice and various instruments.

-Each year, La Salle's theatre program performs two productions in the fall and spring.
-The fall production is a collection of student-penned one-act plays while the spring production is a fully staged two-act musical.
+Each year, La Salle's theatre program performs three productions - one in the fall and two in the spring.
+The fall production is a collection of one-act plays.
+The first spring production is a fully staged musical.
+Recent productions include Anything Goes (2026), Catch Me If You Can (2025), Something Rotten!
+(2024), and West Side Story (2023).
+The second spring production is "Broadway Wishes", an original student-run revue consisting of songs from stage and film musicals that raises money for the Make-A-Wish Foundation.